jowarren97/reward_rnn/README.md

-# Code for generating plots in "Complementary task representations in hippocampus and prefrontal cortex for generalizing the structure of problems.(2022) Nature Neuroscience"
+# Code for simulating RNN and generating plots in "Complementary task representations in hippocampus and prefrontal cortex for generalizing the structure of problems.(2022) Nature Neuroscience"

+## RNN set up:
+- current data method:
+    - feed in 4 timesteps at a time to RNN: reward, ITI, init, choice
+    - reward is computed using RNN choice from previous timestep
+    - RNN outputs actions: do nothing, do nothing, port, port
+    - targets are the perfect actions (no bayesian yet)
+    - gets accuracy on each step: 1.0, 1.0, 1.0, 0.5
+    - for final step (choice, just picks same port regardless of reversals)

+- do I need to change the data method?
+    - alternative is to compute behaviour offline using ideal bayesian agent

+- make sure feedfwd input ~ recurrent input, can scale initialisation of fwd pathway
+- hold out some layouts? yes, do train test error
+- param norms, diff losses, act norms

 > This repository contains Jupyter Notebooks and .py code for replicating figures in our paper.
 Behavioural and neural data needs to be downloaded from [here](https://doi.org/10.6084/m9.figshare.19773334)